ipython/ipython-website/install.rst

 free edition of `Enthought Canopy
 <https://www.enthought.com/products/epd_free.php>`_.

-2. Update IPython to the current version:
+2. Update IPython to the current version, using the Terminal/Command Prompt:

-* On a Mac, using the Terminal application:

   Anaconda::